-I would consider a SNR of 74 dB and higher to be “good.”
+I would consider an SNR of 74 dB and higher to be “good.”

 When recording louder sound sources (kick drums, trumpets, etc.), we may be able to get away with smaller SNR ratings since the signal will be hotter.

-When recording softer sound sources (ambience, conversation, etc.), we would likely want a SNR even larger than 74 dB.
+When recording softer sound sources (ambience, conversation, etc.), we would likely want an SNR even larger than 74 dB.

-If an active microphone has a SNR spec of 84 or above, we can count on that microphone to be fairly silent, even when recording softer sound sources.
+If an active microphone has an SNR spec of 84 or above, we can count on that microphone to be fairly silent, even when recording softer sound sources.

 But true signal-to-noise ratio is not the theoretical 94 dB minus the self-noise.
-True SNR is that actual ratio of signal level to noise level and this affects all microphones.
+True SNR is the actual ratio of signal level to noise level, and this affects all microphones.

-Like mentioned above, a SNR of 74 dB and higher would be considered good.
+As mentioned above, an SNR of 74 dB and higher would be considered good.